 Your calculator output does three things in a briefing that would otherwise take multiple meetings.

 It sets a credible budget range.
 Agencies spend significant time in pitches working out what a brand can actually spend.
-Coming in with a defensible range moves the conversation immediately from budget discovery to programme design.
+Coming in with a defensible range moves the conversation immediately from budget discovery to program design.

 It qualifies vendor proposals.
 Any agency or platform vendor quoting significantly below your estimate for the same scope should be asked to show their cost breakdown by component.
 If their number is lower because management or fulfilment is excluded, that needs to surface in the first meeting, not at contract stage.